ananquay15x9/Nootopad/README.md

 # Nootopad - Your Free Online Notepad 🗒️

-**Nootopad** is a web app that's all about making note-taking easy and hassle-free.
+**[Nootopad](https://nootopad.com)** is a web app that's all about making note-taking easy and hassle-free.
 Developed with Flask for backend functionality, Nootopad provides a seamless experience for users to jot down and manage their thoughts.

+#### For Nootopad, while I can't share the complete project due to its complexity involving Flask, hosting, routing, and database management, I'm excited to offer the base code of the note-taking app, allowing you to explore and build upon it.
+Please note that this version is designed for single-user functionality with a shared database.
+I encourage you to experiment with the code and adapt it to your needs.
+Just remember to credit me for the original concept and code contribution.

 ## Features 🚀